126.96.36.199 Suspensions, demerits & reconnection

 Employment services providers will notify job seekers of their mutual obligation failure and the reconnection requirement they must meet to restart their payment.
-Once a job seeker satisfies their reconnection requirement, their payment suspension will be lifted and if they are found to have a valid reason for committing the failure, their demerit will be removed.
+Once a job seeker satisfies their reconnection requirement, their payment suspension will be lifted.
+If they are found to have a valid reason for committing the failure, their demerit will be removed.
 The last day of the suspension period will be the day immediately before the day the person complies with the reconnection requirement (unless the decision maker determines that an earlier day is more appropriate, for example, because the job seeker has been granted an exemption and is no longer required to meet their reconnection requirement).

 The reconnection requirement will depend on the nature of the job seeker's failure:

-- For non-attendance or misconduct at an employment services provider appointment, third party appointment, or job interview, or if a job seeker does not satisfactorily act on a job referral, their reconnection requirement will generally be to attend a provider appointment and discuss their reason for failure.
+- For non-attendance or misconduct at an employment services provider appointment, third party appointment or job interview, or if a job seeker does not satisfactorily act on a job referral, their reconnection requirement will generally be to attend a provider appointment and discuss their reason for failure.

 - For non-attendance or misconduct at an activity (such as WFD, approved training or study, or voluntary work etc.), a job seeker would generally be required to satisfactorily participate in that activity as a reconnection requirement (assuming the activity is ongoing).